Meitetsu Kōwa Line

-The Meitetsu Kōwa Line (名鉄河和線, Meitetsu Kōwa-sen) is a Japanese railway line connecting Tōkai with Mihama within Aichi Prefecture.
+The Kōwa Line (河和線, Kōwa-sen) is a Japanese railway line connecting Tōkai with Mihama within Aichi Prefecture.
 It is owned and operated by Meitetsu.

+The line was built and originally operated by the Chita Railways, which opened the line in 1931.
+It was completed upon its extension to Kōwa in 1935.
+After the company merged into Meitetsu in 1943, several infill stations were opened, while stations with low usage were merged or closed.

+The line is served by five different types of services.
+Most trains provide through service to Kanayama Station via Tokoname Line.
+Meitetsu Limited Express services to Nagoya Station depart from Kōwa every 30 minutes.

 History

 Before Meitetsu ownership

 In the Taishō era, the only railway line connecting eastern Chita peninsula and Nagoya was the Taketoyo Line, which was inconvenient at the time due to its low number of trains.
-Following petitions from local residents, Aichi Electric Railways gained approval in December 1912 to build a railway line from Owari Yokosuka Station, which was under construction at the time to Handa.
+Following petitions from local residents, Aichi Electric Railways gained approval in December 1912 to build a railway line from Owari Yokosuka Station to Handa.
 However, the approval expired at the end of 1915 without the construction even beginning due to the economic depression at the time affecting the company.
-In 1924, several influential people in the Handa and Kowa regions planned to establish a company named Chita Electric Railways.
-The group of people requested technical help from the Aichi Electric Railways, and approval to construct a railway line from Ōtagawa Station to Kowa was gained in 1926.
-The company renamed to Chita railways in 1927, with Kiyonari Aikawa as the first CEO.
-The construction for the section between Ōtagawa and Narawa Station began from December 1929.
-The construction was able to continue despite the Wall Street crash of 1929 thanks to financial and technical aid from the Aichi Electric Railways, and the Chita Electric Railway Co. opened the 15.8 km Otagawa – Narawa section for passenger services, electrified at 1500 V DC, in 1931.
+In 1924, several influential people in the Handa and Kōwa regions planned to establish a company named Chita Electric Railways.
+The group of people requested technical help from Aichi Electric Railways, and approval to construct a railway line from Ōtagawa Station to Kōwa was gained in 1926.
+The company was renamed to Chita Railways in 1927, with Kiyonari Aikawa as the first CEO.
+The construction for the section between Ōtagawa and Narawa Station began in December 1929.
+The construction was able to continue despite the Wall Street crash of 1929 thanks to financial and technical aid from the Aichi Electric Railways.

+Chita Railway opened the 15.8 km Ōtagawa – Narawa section for passenger services, electrified at 1500 V DC, in 1931.
 The 10.0 km section between Narawa and Kōwaguchi Station opened in 1932.
 Sumiyoshichō Station, Aoyama Station, and Urashima Station opened in 1933.
 The 3.0 km extension to Kōwa Station opened in August 1935 due to delays in land acquirement.
-The company merged into Meitetsu on February 1, 1943 with the ratio of 10:7.5, with all trains, infrastructures and employees transferred to Meitetsu.
-The line renamed to the current name, Kōwa line in 1948.
+The company merged into Meitetsu on February 1, 1943, with all trains, infrastructure and employees transferred to Meitetsu.
+The line was initially named Chita Line from 1943, although the name changed to the current name in 1948.